awslabs/aws-encryption-sdk-specification/framework/keyring-interface.md

 #### Encrypt Data Key

-If the [encryption materials](structures.md#encryption-materials) contain a plaintext data key, OnEncrypt MAY encrypt a data key.
+If the [encryption materials](structures.md#encryption-materials) contain a plaintext data key, OnEncrypt MUST encrypt a data key.
 If the encryption materials do not contain a plaintext data key, OnEncrypt MUST NOT encrypt a data key.

-Encrypt Data Key MAY modify the following fields in the [encryption materials](structures.md#encryption-materials):
+Encrypt Data Key MUST modify the following fields in the [encryption materials](structures.md#encryption-materials):

 - [encrypted data keys](structures.md#encrypted-data-keys)